MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 <img src="http://www.buildlog.net/blog/wp-content/uploads/2018/11/load_webui.jpg" width="600">

 ***
 The file, "index.html.gz".
 It is in [this folder](https://github.com/bdring/Grbl_Esp32/tree/master/Grbl_Esp32/data).

 After loading the file, refresh your browser.
-If you reload firmware, check to see if "index.htnl.gz" has changed.
+If you reload firmware, check to see if "index.html.gz" has changed.
 If you need to upload a new version of "index.html.gz", use the green folder icon on the ESP32 tab of the WebUI.

 ## First Run